matheussartori/ts-algorithms/docs/intro.md

 ### What is tsc, tsx, npm and npx?

 - **`tsc`** is the TypeScript compiler.
 It compiles TypeScript code to JavaScript code.
 If you run in your terminal `tsc hello.ts`, it will generate a `hello.js` file.
 - `tsx` is a TypeScript runner.
 It compiles and runs TypeScript code.
-If you run in your terminal `tsx hello.ts`, it will compile and run the `hello.ts` file.
+If you run in your terminal `tsx hello.ts`, it will compile and run the `hello.ts` file, without generating a `hello.js` file.
 - `npm` is the Node.js package manager.
 It is used to install and manage packages.
 It comes with Node.js, so you don't need to install it separately.
 - `npx` is a package runner tool that comes with npm 5.2+.
 It is used to execute packages without installing them globally.
 You will use it to run installed packages in your project's `node_modules` directory.